klauer/epics-sumo-mirror/doc/dev-usage.rst

 Build the module for the first time
 -----------------------------------

+Note: If you have an application at hand that is used to test the support module it is easier to continue at `Test in an application`_.
+How you change and compile the support is described at `Change and recompile`_.

 We first have to see which other modules are needed by "ALARM"::